 We recognise that work still needs to be done in improving student engagement, and are committed to working with students and staff at DMU to address these moving forward.

-Our latest annual report provides an overview of DMU Global activity each year.
-You can read our latest report covering the 2019-20 academic year by clicking the link below…
+Our annual report provides an overview of DMU Global activity each year.
+You can read our latest annual report covering the 2021-22 academic year by clicking the link below…

 The value & impact of short-term mobility report